 We know more than ever about how children learn and develop, and this includes physical activity and sport.
 Active for Life collects the best research behind raising healthy, physically literate kids and presents it in ways that parents can understand and put into practice.

-This toolkit will be helpful anywhere children are active at the local level: recreation centres, community associations, local health and wellness groups, even libraries.
+This toolkit will help parents anywhere their children are active: recreation centres, community associations, local health and wellness groups, even libraries.

 If you are looking for engaging content for your website or newsletter, you are welcome to reprint any of the more than 1,000 Active for Life articles.
 We just ask that you follow our reuse guidelines.
 Here are some favourites.

 - What exactly is physical literacy?
 This graphic makes it easy to understand.